Inzu/API_Example_Full_Site/READ_ME.txt

 All the e-commerce files for a regular store, shopping cart and music store are located here.

-For more information on the INZU API and to reference every API feed please visit http://developers.inzu.net or contact support@inzu.net.
+For more information on the Inzu API and to reference every API feed please visit http://developers.inzu.net or contact support@inzu.net.